I stood on an elevated platform surveying the panorama. Blue sea and skies. Carpets of wildflowers. Reddish bluffs. Fine, warm sand.

 They sleep (what a good life).

-They fight (called sparring).
+They fight (this behavior is called sparring).

 They extend their arms when resting.

-They shed their skin (from April thru August).
+Their skin sheds (from April thru August).

 They get in and out of the water with peculiar moves.